taybro23/Read-It-MS3/README.md

     - MONGO_URI : “mongo db link to go here”
     - MONGO_DBNAME : “your database name”
 12. Finally, go back to the “Deploy” tab, and scroll down to “Automatic deploys”.
 Click on “Enable Automatic Deploys” then “Deploy Branch”.
-13. The app will now be built and upon completion, you will receive a message saying “Your app was successfully deployed.”
+13. The app will now be built and upon completion, you will receive a message saying “Your app was successfully deployed”.
 14. You can now click on “Open App” which will launch the deployed app.

 [Back to contents](#table-of-contents)